On this page:

 Three 40-mg pills (120 mg) taken by mouth at the same time each day.
 You may take WELIREG with or without food.

-Take the dose recommended by the doctor once a day at the same time each day.
-The doctor may change the recommend dose as needed.
+Take the dose recommended by the doctor once a day at the same time each day with or without food.

 Do not chew or break up the pills into smaller pieces—be sure to swallow each pill whole.

-When adding WELIREG to a daily routine, consider setting a reminder on your phone or watch to stay on track and remember to take your medicine on time.
+When adding WELIREG to a daily routine, consider setting a reminder on your phone or watch to stay on track and remember to take your medicine at the same time each day.

-It is not known if WELIREG is safe and effective for use in children.
+It is not known if WELIREG is safe and effective in children younger than 12 years of age.

 WELIREG may cause serious side effects.
 WELIREG may cause harm to your unborn baby.